lucanchling/ASO/README.md

 # Automatic Standerize Orientation

-Automatic Standerize Orientation (ASO) is an extension for 3D Slicer to perform automatic orient IOS and CBCT.
+Automatic Standerize Orientation (ASO) is an extension for 3D Slicer to perform automatic orientation either IOS or CBCT.

 ## ASO Modules
 ASO module provide a convenient user interfacer allowing to oriented different type of scans: